 Physical therapy can be helpful for treating a herniated disk, since a therapist can show you exercises to minimize pain and offer suggestions for how to modify your daily routine to avoid creating additional symptoms.

 Alternative treatments such as chiropractic care, massage, yoga, and acupuncture have also been shown to ease the chronic pain associated with a herniated disk.
 These options may be preferred by people who wish to avoid pain medication due to concerns about side effects.

 Surgery is only needed when a patient is experiencing serious pain that can't be controlled with medication or physical therapy or if there is a compression of the cauda equina.

 If you've been diagnosed with a herniated disk following a car accident, you're entitled to compensation for your medical care, lost wages, and pain and suffering.
 Hiring an experienced personal injury attorney to advocate for your needs is the best way to maximize your potential compensation in this type of personal injury claim.
 Your attorney can line up medical documentation for your injuries, locate any relevant experts to testify, and negotiate with the insurance company on your behalf.

 The attorneys at Neblett, Beard & Arsenault are committed to helping Louisiana residents who've suffered serious car accident injuries receive the compensation they deserve.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation.